Skip to main content

 Booking, cancelling or changing your appointment

-If your GP has not used the Choose and Book appointment system to make your appointment we will have received a referral letter from them.
+If your GP has not used the NHS e-Referral Service to make your appointment we will have received a referral letter from them.
 If this is the case we will either make contact with you by telephone or we will send a letter to you.
 You can contact our Booking Centre on 01553 613400.

-If your appointment was made via Choose and Book you can make, change or cancel appointments online.
+If your appointment was made via the e-Referral Service you can make, change or cancel appointments online.
 You will need the booking reference and password given to you by your GP when your referral was made.
-Go to Choose and Book to manage your appointment.

 If you need to change your appointment you can also email us at appointmentchanges@qehkl.nhs.uk.